tayyabmujahid/tayyabmujahid.github.io/content/posts/2023-01-09-03-Container-Orchestration.md

 - `chroot` command can be earliest ancestor to the modern container technology

-- `chroot` could isolate a process from the root filesystem and "hide" the files from the process and simulate new root directory.
+- `chroot` could isolate a process from the root file-system and "hide" the files from the process and simulate new root directory.

+- *chroot* changes the root directory (every process/command in Linux/Unix has current working directory call root directory).
+A process/command that runs in such a modified/isolated environment cannot access files outside the root.

 - The isolated environment is called chroot jail where files cant be accessed by the process but is still present on the system

 - to isolate process even more than `chroot`, current linux kernels provide features like *namespaces* and *cgroups*.

   - *namespaces* are used to isolate various resources like network.
 A process can have its own IP address and this leads to a complete abstraction of network interfaces and routing tables.
-  - Linux kernal provides namespaces for the following
+  - Linux kernal provides namespaces for the following,
     - **pid** - process ID provides a process with its own set of process IDs.
     - **net** - network allows the processes to have their own network stack, including the IP address.
-    - **mnt** - mount abstracts the filesystem view and manages mount points.
+    - **mnt** - mount abstracts the file-system view and manages mount points.
     - **ipc** - inter-process communication provides separation of named shared memory segments.
     - **user** - provides process with their own set of user IDs and group IDs.
     - **uts** - Unix time sharing allows processes to have their own hostname and domain name.
     - **cgroup** - a newer namespace that allows a process to have its own set of cgroup root directories.
     - **time** - the newest namespace can be used to virtualize the clock of the system.

-  - cgroups are used to organize process in hierarchical groups and assign then resources like memory and CPU.
+  - *cgroups* are used to organize process in hierarchical groups and assign then resources like memory and CPU.
 An application can be limited to use for eg. 4GB of memory